webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 communication to be dropped on its way from the sender to the receiver.
 Being built on top of UDP, there is no built-in mechanism for packet retransmission, let alone handling congestion control.

-To provide users the best experience, webrtc must estimate qualities about the network path, and adapt to how those qualities change over time.
-The key traits to monitor include: available bandwith (in each direction, as it may not be symmetric), round trip time, and jitter (fluctuations in round trip time).
+To provide users the best experience, WebRTC must estimate qualities about the network path, and adapt to how those qualities change over time.
+The key traits to monitor include: available bandwidth (in each direction, as it may not be symmetric), round trip time, and jitter (fluctuations in round trip time).
 It needs to account for packet loss, and communicate changes in these properties as network conditions evolve.